The Cost of Skipping Tenant Screening

 Average Cost of Tenant Screening

 As noted, there are various levels of depth that online screening reports cover.
 For instance, criminal reports can come at the county, state, or national levels.
 Additionally, databases such as the National Sex Offender Search provide more specific and critical information for you as a landlord.
 Obtaining the most thorough reports usually costs anywhere from $50-$100+ in total depending on the provider.
-It’s common to pass some or all of these fees onto the tenant as part of their application fee.
+It’s common to pass some or all of these fees onto the tenant as part of their application fee, if application fees are permitted in your state.
 If you choose to do so, make it clear to your applicant so they know where their money is going.
 Transparency is key, as many states prohibit landlords from overcharging or profiting from application fees.

 Time is Money, Too

 Most information at a state or national level can be accessed instantly through online providers.
-The main exceptions are criminal records at the county level as well as those provided by 4 states – Delaware, Massachusetts, South Dakota, and Wyoming – that do not participate in online record keeping.
-These reports typically take 2-4 business days to obtain, but can sometimes take even longer.
-Additionally, 5 states (California, Connecticut, Maine, Minnesota and Indiana) require verification for any criminal matches found on a consumer report.
+The main exceptions are criminal records at the county level as well as those provided by four states – Delaware, Massachusetts, South Dakota, and Wyoming – that do not participate in online record keeping.
+These reports typically take two to four business days to obtain, but they can sometimes take even longer.
+Additionally, five states (California, Connecticut, Maine, Minnesota, and Indiana) require verification for any criminal matches found on a consumer report.
 As a result, these also take a few extra days to process, but doing so ensures all the information is accurate.